-- 1. Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - 2.
-Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
+- Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - 2.
+Shut off the engine and wait for all moving parts to stop before leaving the operating position. - 3.
 Locate the bypass levers on the frame on both sides of the engine. - 4.
-Move the bypass levers forward through the key hole and down to lock them in place (Figure 24).
+Move both bypass levers forward through the slotted hole and down to lock them in place (Figure 25).